| RB Lee Suggs, CLE

 too much news for the Browns to not at least look elsewhere as

+a precaution.
 Although Suggs missed camp due to his torn rotator cuff, it was

 less serious than expected.
 He would actually be available for